bena-tshishiku/bena-tshishiku.github.io/_publications/nielsen-sphere-twist.md

 We prove that a group G<Twist(M) is realized by diffeomorphisms if and only if G is cyclic and M is a connected sum of lens spaces.

-Correction: The remark about a counterexample to equivariant geometrization of 3-manifolds is incorrect (i.e. there is no counterexample).
+Correction: The arXiv version of the paper contains a remark about a counterexample to equivariant geometrization of 3-manifolds, but this remark is incorrect (i.e. there is no counterexample).
 Note that a geometric metric on S^2 ⨉ S^1 is not necessarily a product metric.
-This mistake does not affect anything else in the paper.
-We also note that a similar mistake appears in Zimmermann's paper "A note on the Nielsen realization problem for connected sums of $S^2\times S^1$", which is one paper that motivated our work.
+This mistake does not affect anything else in the paper, and is corrected in the published version.
+We also note that a similar mistake appears in an earlier paper by Zimmermann "A note on the Nielsen realization problem for connected sums of $S^2\times S^1$".

 Talks: [notes](http://bena-tshishiku.github.io/files/talks/nielsen-sphere-twist.pdf)